xster/flutter-wiki/Triage.md

 # Critical triage

+## News

+We also want to regularly check https://developer.apple.com/news/ for updates that might affect us.

 ## Issues

 When doing the critical issue triage (as opposed to the new issue triage as above), we check each bug in the following lists: